TwistSLAM++: Fusing multiple modalities for accurate dynamic semantic SLAM: Experiments

 \subsection{Object pose estimation.}

-In this paragraph we evaluate the accuracy of our object pose estimation.
-As we can see we often obtain better results in terms of object tracking accuracy for the ATE and RPE compared to \cite{bescos2021dynaslam} and \cite{gonzalez2022twistslam}.
-The TP and MOTP metrics on the other hand vary.
-On most sequences they show very similar scores to TwistSLAM, which can be expected as the MOTP metrics only require an overlap of 0.25 for a detection to be positive, thus an improvement of a few centimeters on the pose does not translate to new positive detections.
+In this paragraph we evaluate the accuracy of our object pose estimation, we show the results in tables \ref{table:obj_pose} and \ref{table:obj_pose_motp}.
+As we can see in table \ref{table:obj_pose} we obtain better results in terms of object tracking accuracy for the ATE and RPE compared to \cite{bescos2021dynaslam} and \cite{gonzalez2022twistslam}.
+We particularly improve the RPE for both the rotation and translation, which shows that adding constrains from processed LiDAR data reduces tracking drift.
+The TP and MOTP metrics in table \ref{table:obj_pose_motp} are improved compared to state of the art on average.
+On most sequences they show very similar scores to TwistSLAM, which can be expected as the MOTP metrics only require an overlap of 0.25 for a detection to be positive, thus an improvement of even tens of centimeters on the pose may not translate to new positive detections.
 A way to do so would be to decrease the number of points required for tracking to track objects for longer periods.
 This however is out of scope of our work as we focus on improving tracking accuracy.
 On some sequences however we obtain lower 3D and birdview MOTP for a similar 2D MOTP.
 Those differences are mainly due to wrong pose estimates that happen when the cluster is first created far from the camera.
 Those differences can also be explained by the fact that TwistSLAM uses the grountruth initial bounding box of objects, which is noise-free while we use a 3D object detector.
-Finally on some sequences (such as 11/35 and 20/0) the additional LiDAR information allows us to improve tracking stability and thus to track on longer trajectories, increasing the MOTP without increasing the ATE or RPE.
+Finally on some sequences (such as 11/35 and 20/0) the additional LiDAR information allows us to improve tracking stability and thus to track on longer trajectories, increasing the MOTP.

 In addition to the first figure, we also show qualitative results in figure \ref{fig:quali}.